Generalized front propagation for spatial stochastic population models: Introduction

 Our work is based on a methodology introduced by Barles and Souganidis \cite{BS}, which provides four sufficient conditions on rescaled phase field models which guarantee convergence to a generalized front propagation.
 As in \eqref{e.ilevelsets}, the interface evolution is characterized via the level-set method and the theory of viscosity solutions.
 In \cite{BS}, the authors apply this methodology to several different rescaled PDE models and a class of stochastic Ising models.
 The framework in \cite{BS} encapsulates the priorly mentioned results of Katsoulakis and Souganidis \cite{KS1,KS2, KS3}.
-To our knowledge, all prior applications of the method of \cite{BS} rely on verifying these conditions using properties of PDEs; in particular the existence of front-like solutions has been crucial.
+To our knowledge, all prior applications of the method of \cite{BS} rely on verifying these conditions using properties of PDEs; in particular, the existence of front-like solutions (i.e. solutions which are functions of $x\cdot e$ for some direction $e$) has been crucial.

 In the same spirit as the ``probabilistic approach'' used in \cite{EFP2017, DH2021}, we verify the general conditions introduced by Barles and Souganidis \cite{BS} using probabilistic arguments.
 By this, we mean that we circumvent the use any PDEs or front-like (traveling/standing wave) solutions at the microscopic (rescaled) level.
 Since the existence of front-like solutions is not always guaranteed, we are hopeful that this will allow for broader applications of the methodology of \cite{BS} in probabilistic problems.
-In this present work, we only consider examples in which the interface evolves according to MCF, but the framework we establish allows for more general flows.
+In this present work, we only consider examples in which the interface evolves according to MCF, but the framework we introduce allows for more general flows.

 While a version of the result of \cite{BS} can be formulated directly in terms of $\E_{p}^{\eps}[w^{\eps}_{t}(x)]$, we take the perspective of \cite{EFP2017, DH2021}; we work with the \emph{moment dual} of $(w^{\eps}_{t}, t\geq 0)_{\eps>0}$, which is more accessible in terms of verifying the general conditions of \cite{BS}.
 For the models considered in this work, the dual process is given by a branching process which may or may not have coalescences, and the duality relation is made via a voting algorithm applied to the dual process.
 Even by working with the dual, for each individual model considered in \cite{EFP2017, DH2021}, verifying the general conditions of \cite{BS} requires considerable effort.